WindMillCode/Windmillcode-Angular-CDK/README.md

 ## Features

-- **Constant and conforming updates** : For every angular version  we create a new version of the library.
+- **Constant and conforming updates** : Since around Angular 16.2 for every angular version  we create a new version of the library.
 They based on @angular-core  This means that you can be sure that the library is always up to date with the latest angular version. down to the patch version.
 Dont believe use check a packages CHANGELOG.md file.

 - **Extensive Component Collection**: Our library includes a wide array of components, ranging from UI elements like buttons and input fields to complex constructs like carousels and dropdowns.
 Each component is designed to be modular, making it easy to integrate into your existing Angular projects.